-Sara is a not-for-profit teacher & mentor at Mkuyu Guiding School in Tanzania, where she periodically assists in teaching ecology, environmental ethics and English language.
-She is currently working on her Masters research thesis in collaboration with Mkuyu to investigate African environmentalism, experiential education, and more-than-human geographies at the bush school.
-This will involve engaging with postcolonial African worldviews that seek to both reconnect with precolonial ecological traditions and carve out fresh environmental identities.
+Sara is a not-for-profit assistant/consultant at Mkuyu Guiding School in Tanzania, where she periodically assists in teaching ecology, environmental ethics and English language.
+She is currently working on her Masters research thesis in collaboration with Mkuyu to investigate African environmentalism and more-than-human geographies at the bush school.
+This will involve engaging with post-Independence African worldviews that seek to both reconnect with pre-colonial ecological traditions and carve out fresh environmental identities for Tanzanian’s today.

-At home in Australia, Sara works as a counsellor in between studying.
-This has included mentoring young people from mental health and refugee backgrounds, and facilitating nature-based activities as a way to overcome personal difficulties.
+At home in Australia, Sara works as a tutor and counsellor in between studying.
+She tutors university classes in the environmental humanities and indigenous-focussed resource management, and provides mentoring support to young people from mental health and refugee backgrounds, including facilitating nature-based activities as a way to overcome personal difficulties.
 She uses these skills to guide the Lioness Ladies Mentoring program at Mkuyu Guiding School.